neseilhan/manuel_studyCase/README_TESTS.md

 ## Overview

-Bu dokümantasyon, User Management API'si için yazılan test suite'inin nasıl çalıştırılacağını açıklar.
-Test suite pytest framework'ü kullanılarak yazılmıştır ve 75 test case içerir.

-**Güncel Test Durumu:**
-- 58 test başarılı (%77.3)
-- 17 test başarısız (%22.7)
-- 1 uyarı
-- 17 bug tespit edildi
+This documentation explains how to run the test suite written for the User Management API.
+The test suite is written using the pytest framework and contains 74 test cases.

 ## Prerequisites